Mpungu

-History of Mpungu
+History

 The mission station was founded in 1951 by Hellin Elomaa, a nurse, who also founded a small clinic there.

 In Mpungu, the Finnish missionaries were also in touch with the local San population.

 Infrastructure

 Today there is still a health centre in Mpungu, as well as the Himarwa Iithete Senior Secondary School.
 Mpungu is situated on the B15 national road that connects to Angola via the Katwitwi settlement and border post to the north, and to Tsintsabis and Tsumeb to the south.
 It also connects to Okongo via the C45.